-1. Service Consumption and Performance: A year end performance report will be developed to monitor services, and collect and assemble information on service characteristics, operating statistics, financial results, service quality, performance measures and ridership data for fixed route, commuter (Express and Work trips) ferry, special services, trolley services, light rail transit, and paratransit services, etc. Data will be used to make adjustments to existing services and to develop recommendations for future services.
-Data will include boarding and alighting counts, schedule adherence checks, electronic fare box readings, and field surveys.
-2. Recommendations and Documentation: The annual Transportation Service Program (TSP) proposes specific service modifications and new services to each of our six member cities.
-Continued compliance with the Americans with Disabilities Act, and Title VI of the Civil Rights Act will also be monitored and evaluated.
-3. Monthly and Annual Reports: These reports include the update to the monthly ridership reports, annual Transit Development Program, and the annual Transportation Improvement Program which contains a capital improvements and the use of flexible funding for innovative and experimental service implementation.
+1. Service Consumption and Performance: A year end performance report will be developed that Monitor services, collect and assemble information on service characteristics, operating statistics, financial results, service quality, performance measures and ridership data for fixed route, commuter (Express and Work trips) ferry, special services, trolley services, light rail transit, and paratransit services, etc. Data will be used to make adjustments to existing services and to develop recommendations for future services.
+Data will include boarding and alighting counts, schedule adherence checks, electronic fare box readings, and field surveys 2.
+Recommendations and Documentation: The annual Transportation Service Program (TSP) proposes specific service modifications and new services to each of our six-member cities.
+Continued compliance with the Americans with Disabilities Act, and Title VI of the Civil Rights Act will also be monitored and evaluated 3.
+Monthly and Annual Reports: These reports include the update to the monthly ridership reports, annual Transit Development Program, and the annual Transportation Improvement Program which contains a capital improvement and the use of flexible funding for innovative and experimental service implementation.
 The TDCHR staff will continue to coordinate with city and TPO staff to develop service and capital improvement plans through the TSP and TIP planning process.

-1. Year-end Service Consumption and Performance Report
+1. Yearend Service Consumption and Performance Report

 2. Annual Transportation Service Program

 3. Monthly and Annual Reports

-1. Annual Transportation Service Program (TSP) draft 10/1/2018 - Final 5/30/2019

-2. Year-end Performance Report - 12/31/18
+1. Annual Transportation Service Program (TSP) draft 10/1/2019-- Final 5/30/2020 2.
+Yearend Performance Report - 12/31/19

 3. Monitoring and Ridership report - monthly

-HRT and consultant staff as needed.
+HRT and consultant staff as needed

-ENTITY 5303 5303 CO TOTAL HRT \$150,000 \$9,008 \$159,008
+ENTITY 5303 CO5303 TOTAL HRT \$150,000 \$19,434 \$169,434